Nick Hayes

 Didn't break my ankle this time.
 Nice.
 Finished the race with my brother.

 Brought the official TEDx stamp to the University of Alabama.
-You can find the talks on YouTube.
+All official talks are on YouTube.

 Taught three levels of English to East African refugees in Memphis, TN for two months until COVID hit.
 Served as a Swahili-English cultural liaison and helped students prepare for citizenship tests.